jhautry/echo-dot/README.md

 ## User Story 2 Realization

-User Story 2 focuses on gaining a fundamental understanding of the Echo Dot's default features and IoT capabilities. <br><br>
+User Story 2 focuses on gaining a fundamental understanding of the Echo Dot's default features and IoT capabilities.
+The Echo Dot registration process is also investigated.
+We have found that while most traffic coming in or out of the Alexa web panel is encrypted using TLS v1.2, the panel uses cookies and images which are not encrypted. <br><br>

 ---
 **Test: Echo Dot Setup Mode network analysis**